yxleong/NTUST-assignments/OOP/Coursework000/README.md

-# Hello World
+# Writing Hello World

 ## Problem Statement
-Write a program that reads an integer n from the user and outputs the string "Hello World!" n times.
+Read-in an integer n, and output string "Hello World!" for n times.
+The program is supposed to keep reading until EOF flag is met.

 ## Input
 The program reads a single integer n from the user.